 County MPs had to own land worth £600 p.a. and usually were from the great landed families of the country;

 Borough MPs had to own land worth £300 p.a.
 Often they were local squires, landed gentry or the sons of the aristocracy.

 The Borough Franchises had grown haphazardly, the 203 boroughs having 402 MPs between them.

 There were a number of different types of borough franchises.
 Old Sarum was a Burgage borough, of which many became known as 'Pocket Boroughs' because one person would buy the majority of the burgages in the locality.
 (Expression "He has it in his pocket" = has total control.)

 In 1691 Thomas Pitt bought the Manor of Stratford and Old Sarum for £1,000 from the Trustees of James Cecil, 4th Earl of Salisbury, and thus obtained control of this nomination/burgage borough of Old Sarum.
 Other members of the Pitt family later held the seat, most notable William Pitt, (the Elder) Lord Chatham, who became Prime Minister of England in 1766.

 Voting took place under an ancient tree (variously described as an oak or an elm) situated on the southern slopes of Old Sarum.
 The tree became known as The Parliament Tree and survived until 1902.

-A commemorative board (image left) mounted on a sarsen stone can be found adjacent to a footpath between The Portway and Castle Road and marks what is believed to have been the site of the Parliament Tree.
+A commemorative board (image left) mounted on a sarsen stone can be found adjacent to a footpath between The Portway and Castle Road.
+It commemorates that the Parliament Tree was sited 'near this spot'.